FMJansen/fmjansen.com/_posts/2022-02-21-accessibility-design-strategies.md

 title: Working towards accessibility as a designer
 ---

-# Working towards access&shy;ibility as a designer
+# Working towards accessi&shy;bility as a designer
 {:.no_toc}

 ## In short